avcourt/restful-pi/README.md

 # RESTful Pi
 This is a Flask app written in Python3.
 This app is a REST API backend to control the GPIO pins (turn on and off LEDs) of a Raspberry Pi by making HTTP requests to the `/pins` and `/pins/<id>` endpoints of the Flask webserver.

+A step-by-step tutorial I wrote to get started with this project can be found [here](https://avcourt.github.io/tiny-cluster/2019/09/18/pi_led.html).

+A video series I published on YouTube going over this project can be found [here](https://www.youtube.com/playlist?list=PLLIDdNg0t5ceg3mI3vn0YJocJ4ndMtM98).

 ## HTTP Methods
 These requests use the standard HTTP requests `GET`, `POST`, `PUT`, and `DELETE`.
 We will also use `PATCH` for partial updates to enable us to just send a `state` update to an existing pin endpoint.
 This will make sending requests through the Python `requests` library a little more succint, as we'll mainly be interested in changing the state for making our light show.